2003:

 Disney's animated educational film The Story of Menstruation is delivered to the

 International Cellu-Cotton Company.
-It will be a popular Disney film for schoolgirls for several decades.
+It will be a popular Disney film for schoolgirls for several years.

 1955: